leon4rd/test/README.md

-## Dermatologists are always in a hurry.
-They spend all day making rash decisions.
+## Me and my mates are in a band called Duvet.
+We're a cover band.